mainSpi/patologia/README.md

     yarn install
     ```
 *   **Card data errors:** If cards are not loading, ensure the JSON files in `public/data/cards/` are correctly formatted and accessible.
 Check server console logs for any `fs` related errors.
+*   **Image/SVS not loading:** Ensure the image and SVS files referenced in your card JSONs are present in the `public/laminas/` directory and the paths in the JSON files are correct (e.g., `/laminas/your-file.jpg`).
 *   **Admin login issues:** Ensure the `ADMIN_PASSWORD` environment variable is correctly set in `.env.local` if you are using a custom password.

 Happy coding!